 Just like humans, dogs have different stamina and fitness levels.
 Not every dog will be able to walk 10 miles in one day.
 And there are others who manage 20 miles with ease.

 Pawsitively Intrepid assumes that a dog without training can walk an average of 5 to 10 miles in a day.
-With proper conditioning, it should be easy for a healthy dog to walk for about 15 to 20 miles in a day.
+With proper training, it should be easy for a healthy dog to walk for about 15 to 20 miles in a day.

-Baloo is a very fit dog with a hell of a lot of energy.
-Yes, he’s small but he’s got more energy than most people do!
+My Baloo is a very fit dog with a hell of a lot of energy.
+Yes, he’s small, but he’s got more energy than most people do!
 So, we’ve been doing 15 miles per day hikes for 2 or 3 days in a row a couple of times.
 However, I don’t think he would be able to do 20 miles per day for more than 3 consecutive days without proper training.